DNE-Digital/dolores/README.md

 Note: Validation against the existing engine types is in consideration for future versions.

-### Create Completion POST (!important)
+### Complete Prompt POST (!important)
-##### dolores.create_completion(prompt: string, max_tokens: int = 5, temperature: int = 1, top_p: int = 1, n: int = 1)
+##### dolores.complete_prompt(prompt: string, max_tokens: int = 5, temperature: int = 1, top_p: int = 1, n: int = 1)

-Create a completion.
-This is the main endpoint of the API.
+Complete a prompt.
+This is the main endpoint of the GPT-3 APIs.
 Returns new text as well as, if requested, the probabilities over each alternative token at each position.

 Request:
 ```